oat-sa/taohub-articles/articles/Frontend/frontend.md

 Whenever a page is loaded, a side request will be made to the endpoint `/tao/ClientConfig/config`.
 This calls the `config` action of `/tao/actions/class.ClientConfig.php`, where you can prepare your data to be written to a template.

-This handlebars template is located at `/tao/views/templates/client_config.tpl`, and contains general parameters which need to end up on the front end, as well as some module-specific params.
+This template is located at `/tao/views/templates/client_config.tpl`, and contains general parameters which need to end up on the front end, as well as some module-specific params.

 The template's contents are used within your AMD module by requiring the special `module` module (see example below).